 Delightful wildflowers native to eastern and central North America.
 Grown for their hand- some foliage and bell-shaped yellow blooms.
 Easy to grow in shady places with rich, moist, acid soil.
-Plants grow about 1 ft. wide and spread by rhizomes to form colonies; propagate by division.
+Plants grow about 1 feet wide and spread by rhizomes to form colonies; propagate by division.
 Good companions to hostas and ferns.

 - Upright, leafy stems, somewhat reminiscent of Solomon's seal (Polygonatum), hold downward-pointing, medium green, narrowly oval and pointed leaves to 5 inches long.

-U. perfoliata.
-WOOD MERRYBELLS.
-To 2 ft. tall, with narrow, oval, pointed blue-green leaves to 4 in. long.
-Leaf bases encircle the stems.
-Pale yellow bells are 112 in. long.
+- To 2 feet tall, with narrow, oval, pointed blue-green leaves to 4 inches long.

 - Leaf bases encircle the stems.

 - Pale yellow bells are 112 inches long.